• Skip to primary navigation

 • Eggs: The recipe calls for large eggs at room temperature.
 There is no need to separate the egg whites from the egg yolks.

-• Sugar: Use regular granulated and vanilla sugar to make the cake batter and icing sugar (powdered or confectioner's sugar) for making the cream frosting.
+• Sugar: Use regular granulated sugar for the cake batter, vanilla sugar for the cake batter, and icing sugar (powdered or confectioner's sugar) for the cream frosting.

 • Flour: The recipe uses cake flour.
 To make your own cake flour, remove 2 tablespoons of all-purpose flour from 1 cup, and replace it with 2 tablespoons of cornstarch.
 Alternatively, mix 15 grams of cornstarch with 110 grams of all-purpose flour.

-• Honey: The recipe calls for liquid honey, neutral in flavor, preferably.
-Learn how to liquify crystalized honey if this is the case.
+• Honey: The recipe calls for liquid honey, preferably neutral-flavored.
+Learn how to liquify crystallized honey if this is the case.

 • Oil: Use flavorless grapeseed or vegetable oil for making Genoise cake, but you can replace it with unsalted butter.